 Soulmates are overrated.

 At the time I was married about five years and gave her what I thought was a truly enlightened answer.
-I told her that I didn't believe that we have one soulmate in our lives.
-I believe that we have many soulmates.

 And yes, I believe that my husband is one of my soulmates.